Daikanyama

 Okura

 Shop / RetailJapanese indigo-dyed clothing and denim in one of the coolest concept stores you'll walk into anywhere.
+The upstairs is a bit hidden but is worth checking out as well.

 Verified by Max (lived in Tokyo 6 months)